 Students who receive an INC on their report card will have 2 weeks following the distribution of grades (report cards) in order to make-up all missing assignments.
-If the work is not completed on time, the teacher will submit a grade to Guidance based on the work complete.
+If the work is not completed on time, the teacher will submit a grade to the school counseling office based on the work complete.